-The shareholders of the Company (the "Shareholders") have been duly informed that the trading of the shares of the Company (the "Shares") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") had been suspended on 9 January 2012 pending the publication of announcements by the Company which was of price-sensitive in nature.
+The shareholders of the Company (the "Shareholders") have been duly informed that the trading of the Shares on the Stock Exchange had been suspended on 9 January 2012 pending the publication of announcements by the Company which was of price-sensitive in nature.
+On 13 May 2015, the Company disclosed the resumption conditions which were imposed by the Stock Exchange.

-The most urgent task for the new management of the Group, which had been developed by the end of the Year, is the publication of all outstanding financial results for the last four years.
-Right after the effective change of the Board took place on 9 October 2014, the new Board has started to liaise with the current management of Guangzhou Mayer Corporation Limited ("Guangzhou Mayer"), the only active operating subsidiary of the Company which had contributed approximately 98% of the revenue of the Group for the year ended 31 December 2010, for the arrangement of auditing works.
-Without the cooperation of Guangzhou Mayer, the Company is unable to proceed the Group's audits for the past four years and subsequently, the suspension of the trading of the Shares on the Stock Exchange continues.
-By the end of the Year, regardless of our justifiable demands, Guangzhou Mayer still refused to give the Company a fixed timetable for the Company's auditors to commence the auditing works over the accounts of the last four years.
+The principal business focus for the management of the Group in the Year is still the publication of all outstanding financial results over the last five years.
+Right after the effective change of the Board took place on 9 October 2014, the new Board has put in extensive amount of effort to liaise with the current management of Guangzhou Mayer Corporation Limited ("Guangzhou Mayer"), the only active operating subsidiary of the Company which had contributed approximately 98% of the revenue of the Group for the year ended 31 December 2010, particularly in dealing with the proposed audit works and the resumption of management control by the Group.
+Without the cooperation of Guangzhou Mayer, the Company is unable to proceed the Group's audits for the past five years and subsequently, the suspension of the trading of the Shares on the Stock Exchange continues.
+In this regard, a series of legal actions have been taken by the Group against the current management of Guangzhou Mayer during the Year.
+Moreover, two former directors of the Company had also initiated legal proceedings against the Group in different regions, attempting to create more resumption obstacles and to continue the illegitimate control of Guangzhou Mayer, respectively.